FunkinCrew/Funkin/docs/TROUBLESHOOTING.md

 - Other compilation issues may be caused by installing bad library versions.
 Try deleting the `.haxelib` folder and following the guide starting from **Step 5**.

 ## Lime Related Issues
-- Segmentation fault and/or crash after `source/funkin/Conductor.hx:538: Done mapping time changes: [SongTimeChange(0ms,102bpm)]` line appears
+- Segmentation fault and/or crash after `Done mapping time changes: [SongTimeChange(0ms,102bpm)]`
   - Caused by using official Lime instead of Funkin's fork.
 Reinstalling Lime should fix it.
-    - NOTE: Make sure you do this via `hmm` (e.g `hmm reinstall -f lime`) to guarantee you get Funkin's version of Lime.
+    (NOTE: Make sure you do this via `hmm` (e.g `hmm reinstall -f lime`) to guarantee you get Funkin's version of Lime.)

-- `Uncaught exception - Could not find lime.ndll.
-This file is provided with Lime's Haxelib releases, but not via Git.
-Please copy it from Lime's latest Haxelib release into either .haxelib/lime/git/ndll/<PLATORM> or .haxelib/lime/git/ndll/<PLATFORM64>, as appropriate for your system.
-Advanced users may run "lime rebuild cpp" instead.`
+- `Uncaught exception - Could not find lime.ndll.` ... `Advanced users may run "lime rebuild cpp" instead.`
   - Usually specific to Linux.
 Running the commands below should fix it.
       ```
       cd .haxelib/lime/git